-Cathy McKinney is professor and director of music therapy.
+Cathy McKinney is professor in music therapy.
 Dr. McKinney received a bachelor's degree with majors in psychology and music from Duke University before completing the Equivalency in music therapy at Western Michigan University.
 She received an interdisciplinary Master of Arts in music therapy from the University of Northern Colorado and a PhD from the University of Miami, where she was a University Doctoral Fellow.
 Dr. McKinney has extensive clinical experience across a wide range of populations, including adults with mental disorders, healthy adults, adults with medical conditions, individuals with intellectual and developmental disabilities, children and adolescents with emotional and behavioral disorders, and older adults with dementia and other neurological conditions.

 A music therapist since 1993, Dr. Leist joined the Hayes School of Music faculty in 2000.
-Dr. Leist is associate professor of music therapy and holds a Bachelor of Music in music therapy from The Florida State University, a Master of Music in music therapy from the University of Miami, and a PhD in Music Education with a Music Therapy Cognate from Michigan State University.
+Dr. Leist is professor of music therapy.
+She holds a Bachelor of Music in music therapy from The Florida State University, a Master of Music in music therapy from the University of Miami, and a PhD in Music Education with a Music Therapy Cognate from Michigan State University.
 Dr. Leist has completed additional training in Orff-Schulwerk and Neurologic Music Therapy.
 She has presented at regional and national music therapy conferences.
 Having provided clinical music therapy services primarily for adult and older adult populations, Dr. Leist has supervised pre-internship students across a wide variety of ages and populations.
 Her research interests include music therapy applications in neurorehabilitation and health-care settings.